tourmaliniac/GaCD---Cource-Project/CodeBook.md

 Code Book

 *General information about data:*
-The data set in a file clear_data.csv has 68 variables and 180 observations.
+The data set in a file clear_data.txt has 68 variables and 180 observations.
 First two variables «activity_type» and «subject_id» identify the type of activity and ID of a participant, while the others are mean values of various values obtained from a Samsung Galaxy S 2 accelerometer and gyroscope and processed in several ways.

 *Transformations of data and general algorithme:*
 The script consists of five basic parts: